jarekratajski/costOfBoxingScala/README.md

 # Conclusion

 I wanted to demonstrate  2 issues:
-1. Functional code does not have to be slow - it is a matter of ever improving compilers, runtimes and platforms.
+1. Functional code does not have to be slow/unfriendly to cpus - it is only a matter of ever improving compilers, runtimes and platforms.
 I do agree that currently (2023) our compilers (generally) still have a lot of room for improvements.
 If someone is indeed fighting for cycles it is probably wise to sometimes go back in some fragments of code into imperative style or use lower level languages.
 On the other hand, the more FP we do the more pressure we put on vendors to provide compilers that are able to optimize such code (that is exactly